adriaan-vd-graaf/genome_integration/README.md

 This section gives an example on how to simulate phenotypes that are causal from a single locus.
 In our manuscript this was used  so that we were able to benchmark MR-link and other widely used MR methods.
-We will simulate phenotypes that are (partly) regulated by the cis locus.
+We will simulate phenotypes that are (partly) regulated by the _cis_-locus.

 Our manuscript relies on simulations of causal phenotypes that were genetically regulated by one locus.
 For the simulation of genotypes, we have used the HAPGEN2 program and we have simulated phenotypes using the script